 Pandora has leaked the sensitive data of Toyota on the dark web, according to Mitsui Bussan Secure Directions, a Japanese security firm.
 The company informed Japanese news outlet NHK that Pandora had stolen 1.4 terabytes of data belonging to the Toyota group.

 In late February, Toyota was attacked, and was forced to shut down its plant in Japan.
-The Denso cyberattack is the second incident that has severely impacted Toyota.
+The Pandora Ransomware attack is the second incident that has severely impacted Toyota.

 DarkTracer, the dark-web criminal intelligence, tweeted a screenshot of the Denso listing on Pandora’s leak portal.
 As per the reports, the dump comprises emails, purchase orders, technical drawings, non-disclosure agreements, and other classified information.